Is Genius Jamtracks a play-along?

-How do I update Genius Jamtracks?
+How do I update to the latest version?

-Can I download multiple tracks at once?
+Can I download more than one track at once?

 Yes.
 Click on the Select icon in the top right corner of the library and select the tracks you want to download.
 You can select all by clicking the “Select all” button that has now appeared at the bottom of your screen.
 Once you’ve made your selection click “Selected” and the download window appears.
 Click “Download”.

-How do I delete a song from the library?
+How do I delete a song from the Library?

 Swipe left and press “Delete”.
 If you wish to delete multiple tracks at once, press the Select button in the top right corner to select the tracks you want deleted, press “Selected” and delete.

 Genius Jamtracks is not your standard play-along although it can certainly be used as one.
 Its main focus is rhythm and polyrhythms in particular.
-When studying such a subject, song form as well as the duration of each section makes a world of difference.
+When studying such a subject, song form, as well as the duration of each section, makes a world of difference.
 Genius Jamtracks is set up this way to make sure you master jazz song forms and never get lost in them again.